smouksassi/ggquickeda/README.md

 Filter the data down to distinct values (one row) of the selected variable(s) which are usually identifiers for subjects, occasions, arms etc. In long data format several variable that are time invariant are repeated this helps in removing the repetitions.
 User might want the first row of each subject or the first row of each subject/occasion combination etc.
     + **Keep Last Row by ID(s)**
 Same as the One Row by ID(s) but keeping the last row instead.
-* **Rounding/Division**
+* **Division/Inverse/Rounding**
     + **Round the Values to the Specified N Digits:** Rounding a numerical variable to a specified number of digits **N Digits**.
 It can help to come up with a crude binning.
     + **Divide the Values by the specified column:** Divide a column e.g. concentration by another like dose.
     + **Divide the Values by a constant:** Divide by specified constant for quick unit conversions.
 * **Reorder Facets or axis Levels**
-Enables the user to reorder the yvalues/xvalues using a statistical function (Median, Mean, Minimum, Maximum, length or standard deviation of another variable) with a checkbox to quickly reverse the order, if desired.
+Enables the user to reorder the yvalues/xvalues using a statistical function (Median, Mean, Minimum, Maximum, length, length of unique values, standard deviation and sum of another variable) with a checkbox to quickly reverse the order, if desired.
-The user can also manually drag and drop an order and change the name of the levels where \n is recognized as a line break.
+The user can also manually drag and drop the levels order and change the name of the levels where \n is recognized as a line break.

 ### Graph Options
 Various options to tweak the plot: